J-T-McC/query-builder/README.md

 ### NOTE: This repository is not for use in production applications

 In my years as a developer I have found myself interacting with different databases using many methods.
-In the earlier years I would often be directly using PDO and mysqli, but the later years primarily using query builders like the Illuminate builder in Laravel.
+In the earlier years I would often be directly using PDO and mysqli, in the later years primarily using query builders like the Illuminate builder in Laravel.
 Throughout all of this time I had never actually built a query builder/pdo wrapper myself.

 I wanted to give it a try and see what I could come up with in a couple of days, hopefully encountering and solving the same problems that the developers